Robert Lickley: Institutions

 In the 1950s Lickley was a member of the Aeronautical Research Council and Society of British Aerospace Companies.
 He received an Honorary Doctorate of Science from the University of Edinburgh in 1973 and from the University of Strathclyde in January 1987.
 He worked with the Science and Engineering Research Council (SERC).

+He became a Fellow of the RAeS in 1943.
+In October 1982 became an honorary fellow of the IMechE.
+He gave a talk to the local Derby RAeS section on 12 November 1985.

 In 1977 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Donald McCallum, Sir John Atwell, Francis Penny and Thomas Diery Patten.

 On 25 November 1981, speaking as President of the Institution of Production Engineers, he said the Government appears to have developed a smooth transfer line which moves the oil revenues to the unemployed without any intervening checks or delays.
 Instead the checks and delays exist, it would seem, to restrain industry from becoming more efficient and to reduce the likelihood of more young people moving into engineering.
 At the time his words were echoed by Robert Inskip, 2nd Viscount Caldecote.

 Personal life

-Lickley married Doris May (d.1997) and they had a son and a daughter.
-They lived in Walton-on-Thames.
-He was created a Commander of the Order of the British Empire (CBE) in 1973 and knighted in the 1984 Queen's birthday honours.
+Lickley married Doris May Godby (d.1997) from south-west London, on June 28 1941 at St Columba's Church, Pont Street.
+They had a son and a daughter, and lived in Walton-on-Thames at 'Foxwood'.

+He was created a Commander of the Order of the British Empire (CBE) in the 1973 Birthday Honours and was knighted in the 1984 Birthday Honours.

+He died at St Peter's Hospital, Chertsey.